thoughtbot/docker-files/haskell/yesod/README.md

-# yesod docker image
+# Yesod Docker Image

-Use this image as the base image for your yesod based applications.
+Use this image as the base image for your Yesod based applications.

 ## Usage